Skip to content

 Even if you perform regular backups, what must be done to ensure that you are protected against data loss

-Restore server backups with Rsync
+Restore backups

 The command below lists all existing snapshots, replace $PATH with the path to the backup folder defined earlier: